omishuai/shh-task-app/README.md

 -sync_wait to better structure the promise methods instead of chaining all promises, we can try catch the promises with await key word, and wrap them in an async method,

+--security
+hashing algorithm for encryption: bcrypt (non-reversible)

+--the difference between update through individual field access and update by findByIdAndUpdate() all at once with middleware involved middleware.pre
+-> save() before the action of saving is performed -> middleware pre('save') is called, and the callback function is executed, and after next() is signaled, save() function can continue